In This Article

 - Ending a relationship with a sponsor if they make any advancements.
 Sponsors are meant to provide only support and advice — nothing more.

 - Letting newcomers know that they should avoid sexual relationships during the beginning stages of their recovery.

 - Draw a line between flirting and preying on vulnerable members

 - Encourage gay members to choose a sponsor of the opposite sex.

 - Encourage heterosexual members to choose a sponsor of the same sex.

 - Speak to a sponsor if flirting is creating an uncomfortable situation.

-If you or a loved one are concerned with the potential dangers of 13th stepping in a program, consider contacting a healthcare professional or treatment center for more options.
-There are also virtual AA groups open to anyone, which are beneficial during the COVID-19 pandemic.
+Contact a healthcare professional or treatment center for concerns on the potential dangers of 13th stepping.
+There are also virtual AA groups open to anyone.
+These are beneficial during the COVID-19 pandemic.